ati-ozgur/course-data-mining/course-content/labs/scikit-learn-classification-iris.md

-# Simple classification example on iris dataset using weka
+# Simple classification example on iris dataset using Python scikit-learn

 1. [install python and conda](../installation-python-conda.md) on your computer